whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/howtonextcloud-nethserver-wiki.md

 systemctl -l status rh-php73-php-fpm rh-mariadb105-mariadb@nextcloud.service  # mysqld on Nextcloud < 21.x
 ```

-### How to reset Nextcloud's admin password
+### How to Reset Nextcloud's Admin Password

 ```
 occ user:resetpassword admin
 ```

-### Nextcloud remains in maintenance mode after an upgrade
+### Nextcloud Remains in Maintenance Mode after an Upgrade

 ```
 occ maintenance:mode --off
 ```

-### "Nextcloud will be updated to version xx.x.x" message is shown after an upgrade
+### "Nextcloud Will Be Updated to Version xx.x.x" Message is Shown after an Upgrade

 This could be due to a partial upgrade done by the rpm packages.
 The specific issue might have been reflected on server logs.
 By running `occ upgrade` command you'll either finish the upgrade process or get some errors showing the problem: